jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 This command is used to download files from Artifactory.

-> **Remote download:_**  By default, the command only downloads files which are cached on the current Artifactory instance.
+> **Download from Remote Repositories: **<br>By default, the command only downloads files which are cached on the current Artifactory instance.
 It does not download files located on remote Artifactory instances, through remote or virtual repositories.
-To allow the command to download files from remote Artifactory instances, which are proxied by the use of remote repositories, set the **JFROG\_CLI\_TRANSITIVE\_DOWNLOAD\_EXPERIMENTAL** environment variable to **true**.
+To allow the command to download files from remote Artifactory instances, which are proxied by the use of remote repositories, set the **JFROG_CLI_TRANSITIVE_DOWNLOAD_EXPERIMENTAL** environment variable to **true**.
 This functionality requires version 7.17 or above of Artifactory.
 The remote download functionality is supported only on remote repositories which proxy repositories on remote Artifactory instances.
 Downloading through a remote repository which proxies non Artifactory repositories is not supported.

 |     |     |
 | --- | --- |